-- Save Money: Home automation can also be great for saving money.
+- Save Money: It can also be great for saving money.
 Things like smart plugs, smart lighting, and smart climate control can all be used to reduce energy consumption.
 You also have a range of smart appliances that can integrate with your smart home for more savings.

-- Voice Controls: Most smart homes also support voice controls for a range of functions.
-You can do things like turn off your lights, lock the doors and change the temperature without having to go to a control panel and without having to use your hands.
+- Voice Controls: It also supports voice controls for a range of functions.
+You can do things like turn off your lights, lock the doors and change the temperature without having to go to a smart home control panel and without having to use your hands.

 - Enhanced Comfort: Automating things like lights and thermostats can help increase comfort while also saving money.
 For example, the system could be programmed to turn the heat down when you leave the dwelling, and then it could use geolocation to detect your return home to turn the heat back up.

-- Safety: Google’s home operating system can also make for a safer place.
+- Safety: Home operating systems can also make for a safer place.
 As an example, you could use home lighting automation to turn the lights on automatically if you wake up to get a drink during the night.
 You could also set the system up to detect your return home and turn the light on in your driveway to make it easier to park.

-- Security: You can simplify and enhance home security when you combine home automation and security system technology.
+- Security: You can simplify and enhance security when you combine house automation and security system technology.
 With devices like motion detectors, cameras, door contacts, and smart locks working with your home automation, you can do more to protect your home from crime.

-- It Keeps Learning: One of the best things about intelligent home automation is that many of these systems keep learning as you use them.
-Some of these systems use machine learning to detect patterns and adjust the operation to better serve you and your family.
+- It Keeps Learning: One of the best things is that many of these systems keep learning as you use them.
+Some of these systems use machine learning to detect patterns and adjust the operations to better serve you and your family.

 The Elements of a Home Alarm System

-In this part of our guide to home automation, we will look at the different elements of an automation system.
-Of course, other platforms and devices offer different levels of control, but these are the essential elements you can expect from home automation 101.
+In this part, we will look at the different elements of an automation system.
+Of course, other platforms and devices offer different levels of control, but these are the essential elements you can expect.

 The ability to monitor different aspects of the home is one of the simplest forms of automation.
 As an example, you could use an app to check if your smart lights were left on or if you remembered to lock your door.

-The ability to control key features of the system is another element of home automation.
+The ability to control key features of the system is another element of a smarter home.
 For example, you might use an app to turn the lights to a setting for watching movies, or you might lock your doors from your bedroom before going to sleep at night.